 If you are serving Google Analytics as a Google Tag Manager (GTM) tag, some additional steps are required for Google Analytics integration to work.

 Publish your changes, and the search events should start showing in your Google Analytics account.
+Here is how the tag configuration should look like once the setup is complete:

 To get the installation script with Google Analytics enabled, follow these steps: